-To read an interview in which I talk about the influence of place on both novels, please click here.
+To read an interview in which I talk about the influence of place on my novels, please click here.

 I find lovely wooded Gibside, with its melancholy abandoned hall and its recently-renovated walled garden, a truly inspirational place: it is of course the setting for My Name is Eleanor and it had a strong role to play in Under the Spreading Chestnut Tree.